 At Egencia, we operate as a carbon-neutral company as part of the Expedia Group.
-We offset our entire company footprint through tree planting and our support for sustainable tourism programs.
+We offset our entire company footprint through tree planting and our support for sustainable tourism programmes.
 Our own challenging green goals are a big driver for us and help us when it comes to understanding and supporting yours.

 - Don’t be an island: create a sustainability team

-People across your company have a stake — and likely an interest — in building a more sustainable program.
+People across your company have a stake — and likely an interest — in building a more sustainable programme.
 First, make sure you invite people from the following departments to get involved: travel, HR, security, purchasing, and communications.
 Schedule meetings to work together on deciding short, and long-term goals and work out how you’ll hit them.

 - Build sustainable travel into your policies

 Now, you can reset your travel policies with the help of your sustainability team.
 Consider your green goals at every turn and ask yourself if your current policies are really getting you closer to them.